"Floyd is a master of the art of the short story."--Douglas Preston, co-author of Relic

 His story "Driver" also made the "Other Distinguished Mysteries" list in The Best American Mystery Stories 2016, and his story "Jackpot Mode" is listed in The Best American Mystery Stories 2017.

-John has more stories upcoming in Ellery Queen's Mystery Magazine, Alfred Hitchcock's Mystery Magazine, Woman's World, Black Cat Mystery Magazine, Freakshow, The Odds Are Against Us, Saddlebag Dispatches, So Y'all Think You Can Write: Southern Writers Writing, Inostrannaya Literatura, Pop the Clutch, and the New York Public Library's "Subway Library" program.
+John has more stories upcoming in Ellery Queen's Mystery Magazine, Black Cat Mystery Magazine, Flash Bang Mysteries, Best American Mystery Stories 2018, Kings River Life, Freakshow, The Odds Are Against Us, Saddlebag Dispatches, So Y'all Think You Can Write: Southern Writers Writing, Inostrannaya Literatura, Pop the Clutch, The Eyes of Texas, and the New York Public Library's "Subway Library" program.

 RECENT PUBLICATIONS . . .